alexbrodersen/distributr/README.md

 ## tidy

-A tidy method is provided that merges the list of results with the argument grid, putting the results in tidy (long) form.
+A tidy method is provided that merges the list of results with the argument grid, putting the results in tidy form.
 This format is convenient for plotting and further data analysis. `tidy` works with lists of vectors, lists, and data frames.
-If present, names of elements of vectors or lists are used as a key.
-For a list of data frames, the row and column names are `key` and `key2`.

 The function `gapply` runs `grid_apply` followed by `tidy`.